Best Books3

 4. Discuss the role "Mrs. Robinson" played in his life and his need for her.
 He makes many references to the fact that she saved him - why do you think he feels this way?
 How do you think his life would be different without her?
 Why do you think she has difficulty letting go of her relationship with Christian?

 5. Christian also makes many references to the crack whore who was his mother.
 His exposure to her was brief but very potent and lasting.
-Discuss her impact on him and how she contributes, if at all to his need for control, his inability to trust and his issues with keeping Anastasia safe.
+Discuss her impact on him and how she contributes, if at all, to his need for control, his inability to trust and his issues with keeping Anastasia safe.

 6. Where did all of Christian's anger come from?
 Do you think Anastasia provoked him deliberately?

-7. Discuss the balance of power between Anastasia and Christian Did Christian's wealth play into this?
+7. Discuss the balance of power between Anastasia and Christian.
+Did Christian's wealth play into this?
 Why do you think Christian so willingly gave his money to Anastasia; always emphasizing everything he had was now hers?
 Did this shift the balance of power?
 What was the source of Anastasia's power?

 8. What was your feeling about the portrayal of women in this book?
 Discuss the significance of Christian's actions toward his previous subs?
-Discuss Anastasia's strength and it's impact on Christian.
+Discuss Anastasia's strength and its impact on Christian.

 9. Do you think the book is making a statement about any larger issues?
 In what ways does the book explore honesty or deception?